a2life/shogi-board/readme.md

 inputElement.value=encodeURIComponent(JSON.stringify(kifuDataObject))
 ```

-Then this input can be dispatched to notify the change to the app.
+Then this input can be dispatched to notify the change to the app from a user invoked function (such as button click).

 ```
 const trigger = new InputEvent('change');